ETCLabs/c-swiftRDM/README.md

 To check the RDM library has been correctly made in the right location with a pkg-config file:

 `pkg-config RDM --libs --cflags` which should return `-I/usr/local/include -L/usr/local/lib -lRDM -lEtcPal`.

+## About this ETCLabs Project

+RDM is official, open-source software developed by ETC employees and is designed to interact with ETC products.
+For challenges using, integrating, compiling, or modifying this software, we encourage posting on the [issues page](https://github.com/ETCLabs/RDM/issues) of the RDM project.